 The mission of the CEE is to foster research, connectedness, instruction, and outreach among ecologists at UW-Madison and beyond.
 The CEE receives support from the Nelson Institute, College of Agricultural and Life Sciences, and College of Letters and Science.
 Learn more about our efforts on campus and joining our community.

-Support for this initiative has been provided by generous support from Steven Lawry, who received a PhD in land resources from the Nelson Institute for Environmental Studies in 1988.
+The funding initiative is possible through generous support from Steven Lawry, who received a PhD in land resources from the Nelson Institute for Environmental Studies in 1988.